dsayswhat/cookbook/memory-bank/progress.md

 - Should add documentation for collection usage
 - Need to standardize recipe metadata structure
 - Should establish a deployment validation process
+- Need to document the CSS styling approach and class naming conventions

 ## Known Issues
 - PDF generation approach needs testing